jammastergirish/LLMFromScratch/README.md

 <img width="847" height="660" alt="Screenshot 2025-12-24 at 20 57 51" src="https://github.com/user-attachments/assets/2fbb32ac-45bd-4b27-9321-79dc65e14242" />

-This repository contains a complete, educational implementation of a transformer-based autoregressive, decoder-only language model from scratch.
+This repository contains a complete, educational implementation of a transformer-based autoregressive, decoder-only language model.

 It offers two learning objectives:

 - **Pre-train an LLM from scratch** using a simple, intuitive interface.
 - **Explore the codebase** to understand the modularized building blocks of transformer models, with multiple implementation variants for each component.

 I built this project as I wanted to properly understand LLMs.
-While videos, books, and lecture notes from Andrej Karpathy, Neel Nanda, Sebastian Raschka, ARENA, Stanford's CS224N, 3Blue1Brown, Jay Alammar, and many others (links below) were incredibly helpful, I knew that to properly understand, I had to write code myself.
+While videos, books, and lecture notes from Andrej Karpathy, Neel Nanda, Sebastian Raschka, ARENA, Stanford's CS224N, 3Blue1Brown, Jay Alammar, and many others ([links below](#resources)) were incredibly helpful, I knew that to properly understand, I had to write code myself.
 I'm incredibly grateful to all those from whom I learned and borrowed ideas.
 I hope others find it helpful too!

 (This repository is a work in progress.
 Comments, corrections, and pull requests are very welcome.
 Currently, it serves a decoder-only architecture (like GPT, LLaMA, OLMo) and does not include encoder-only models (like BERT), encoder-decoder models (like T5), or Mixture of Experts architectures (like DeepSeek-V2).
 It also does not yet go past the pre-training stage.)